apparena/docs/docs/api/090-instances.rst

    :arg instance_id: ID of the instance.

-.. http:response:: Retrieve basic information of a single instance.
+.. http:response:: Update basic information of a single instance.

     .. sourcecode:: js